CourseReps/ECEN489-Spring2016/Project1/API_SQLDatabase.md

 ###ConnectToDatabase
 Purpose: Establishes a connection to the database<BR>
-Input: Host Address for MySQL server<BR>
+Input: Host Address for MySQL server, Use Google Fusion Tables<BR>
 Return: Success (TRUE) or Failure (FALSE) as boolean<BR><BR>
-Example: RFFieldDatabase.ConnectToDatabase("lusherengineeringservices.com");
+Example: RFFieldDatabase.ConnectToDatabase("lusherengineeringservices.com", true);

 ###DisconnectDatabase
 Purpose: Disconnects the connection to the database<BR>